Frequently Asked Questions

 You can check the changelog of an update by log into the Updates Portal.

-I get the error as 'invalid credentials.
+when I get an error as 'invalid credentials.
 Please enter valid WSO2 credentials'.
 What should I do?

 Check whether you have given the correct WSO2 credentials.
-If yes, check whether your password has the $ sign.
+If you have, check whether your password has the $ sign.
 If yes, escape the $ sign using escape character '\'.

 Example